 Not only do various bulbs flower in the spring, summer, and autumn but if you take advantage of indoor gardening, you can even enjoy flower bulbs such as hyacinth, amaryllis, and narcissus during the winter months.

 Actually, many bulbs are not bulbs at all but corms or tubers.
 Corms and bulbs are very similar.

 They store everything they need for plant growth inside.
 All you have to do is plant them at the right season and give them a little water.

 Tubers, such as dahlias and begonias, are essentially enlarged roots.
 All three usually go dormant after flowering.

 Hardy bulbs, which bloom in the spring, are cold tolerant and can be left in the ground over winter.
 In fact, they often need a little cold to jolt them into growth.

-People in warmer climates such as Florida have to put their bulbs in the refrigerator for a month or so before planting for their botanical wakeup call.
+People in warm climates such as Florida have to put their bulbs in the refrigerator for a month or so before planting for their botanical wakeup call.

-Tender bulbs, corms, and tubers usually flower in the summer and spring and must be dug up and stored during the winter.
+Tender bulbs, corms and tubers usually flower in the summer and spring and must be dug up and stored during the winter.
 In very mild climates, however, you can just leave them in the ground.

-Usually, bulbs need to be planted in August or very early September for fall color.
+If you live in a mild climate, you might still be able to plant some fall-blooming bulbs.
+Usually, they need to be planted in August or very early September for fall color.

-Summer flowers range from the tuberous begonia (which will bloom profusely in shady areas) to the tall, elegant cannas, to the showy, colorful dahlias.
-Many summer bloomers produce nice flowers for cutting.
+Summer bulbs range from the tuberous begonia (which will bloom profusely in shady areas) to the tall and elegant cannas to the showy, colorful dahlias.
+Many summer bulbs produce nice flowers for cutting.